 Dr. Kirton is a behavioral scientist, trained in both psychology and education.
 She is also the recipient of the University of West Indies’s Graduate Award.
 Dr. Kirton has a wide-range of face-to-face and online teaching experience and has taught Human Development & Behavior, Health Care Concepts, Behavioral Neuroscience, Personality Disorders & Psychotherapy, Biological Psychology & Neuroscience, Personality Theory & Assessment, Physiological Psychology, Cognitive Psychology, Forensic Psychology, Cross-Cultural Psychology, and Young Lives in the Caribbean & International.

 She has several years of research experience, and her current focus involves various epigenetic influences.

-Dr. Kirton embraces values that are key to successful teaching and learning such as academic rigor, residential & experiential learning, and global engagement.
-In addition, she is a firm believer in and advocates for the development of critical thinking skills in students.
-Hence, she is prepared to reinforce the deep processing of the information provided, rather than rote, surface learning through a diverse teaching style that caters to all types of learners.
+Dr. Kirton is deeply involved in student learning paradigms and embraces values that are key to successful teaching and learning such as academic rigor, residential and experiential learning, and global engagement.
+In addition, she is a firm believer in, and advocate for, the development of critical thinking skills in students.
+Hence, she is prepared to reinforce deep processing of the information provided, rather than rote memorization, and emphasizes surface learning through a diverse teaching style that caters to all types of learners.